ElektraInitiative/libelektra/doc/dev/error-categorization.md

 meaning between a user's/developer's/administrator's way of seeing a setting and the application's one.
 The main focus of this category is to enforce specifications compared to other categories.
-So if users provide input which do not match prespecified criterias even though syntactically everything is valid, this category should be used.
+So if users provide input which do not match prespecified criteria even though syntactically everything is valid, this category should be used.
 Examples are references to non-existent keys (`reference` plugin), setting values to keys which require to be empty (`required` plugin), wrong provided values in a specification if you restricted